 Q: Is it illegal to operate drones commercially?

 A: It is only illegal to operate commercially if you do not have the proper licensing.
-All of our UAS operators are licensed pilots and have an FAA Section 333 Exemption and/or a Part 107 UAS Airman Certificate.
+All of our UAS operators are licensed pilots and have an FAA Part 107 UAS Airman Certificate and/or Section 333 Exemption.
 On August 29, 2016, the new FAA regulations (part 107) went into effect.
 Please refer to the chart at the bottom of this page for more information.
 Anyone operating drones commercially is required to have the proper certifications and regulatory requirements in place.

 Q: What is considered commercial drone operation?

 A: The FAA considers anything tied to income as commercial operation.
 This includes a realtor using drone footage for a listing.
 Even if the realtor is not directly getting paid for the flight, the ultimate purpose is to earn income through the sale of the home.
 Basically if you are flying for any purpose other than hobby or recreation, it is commercial use and you need a license and are expected to comply with commercial regulations.

 Q: How high can you fly?

 A: The FAA guidelines state that UAS devices can fly no higher than 400 feet AGL without a Certificate of Waiver from the FAA.
 Most of the time we don’t need to get above 200 feet to capture the subject so this is usually not an issue.
 An example of a valid reason to petition for permission to exceed the standard 400′ height restriction would be for wind turbine inspection since some of them are close to 400′ tall with the blades.

 A: No, but it can be approved under part 107.
 Night flying presents a number of dangers.
 The regulations state that UAS devices can only fly between sunrise and sunset unless an exemption is granted from this rule by the FAA.